Centre for Teaching Excellence

 1. Determining the severity of the infraction

-An infraction may be deemed to be minor or major.
+An incidence of academic misconduct may be deemed to be Tier 1, Tier 2, or Tier 3.
 The instructor makes the determination based on the evidence and meeting with the student/s.

 2. Applying a remedy

-- Other Sanctions as required – The University reserves the right to impose sanctions other than those listed in this document if they are commensurate with the infraction.
+*The University reserves the right to impose outcomes other than those listed in this document if they are commensurate with the infraction.
+See the Policy for definitions and regulations surrounding each outcome.

 3. Reporting the infraction